During the years before the Revolution, the photographic work of

 Our Cuba cultural tours are designed to accommodate photographers with various levels of experience.
 Whether you are a professional photojournalist, a fine art photographer, or just someone who enjoys making personal snapshots, the authentic Cuba we’ll share with you is one that you’re not likely to forget—with or without the photos you’ll take home!

 During your Cuba travel, you’ll be exposed to many facets of authentic Cuban culture: from historic locations to unspoiled rural areas to picturesque communities.

-Authentic Cuba Travel invites US photography professionals, wildlife and nature photographers, travel and photojournalist photographers, photography teachers and students to explore through their lens the authentic Cuba in this discovery cultural tour to the Caribbean’s largest island.
+Authentic Cuba Travel invites North American photography professionals, wildlife and nature photographers, travel and photojournalist photographers, photography teachers and students to explore through their lens the authentic Cuba in this discovery cultural tour to the Caribbean’s largest island.

 Everywhere you go on your Cuba photography trip, you’ll be interacting with warm and welcoming people who’ll provide a truly intimate window into what makes this island such a special place.
 Cuban culture is comprised of a fascinating blend of elements—from Spanish colonialism to Afro-Caribbean culture to being one of the last outposts of Communism.

 Anyone with a curious mind and a photographer’s eye is sure to enjoy each of the amazing places you’ll visit on our Authentic Cuba tours.